-The MFA in Film Production program is designed for students with a comprehensive background in filmmaking and wish to pursue a specific creative vision in an academic environment.
+The MFA in Film Production program is designed for students with a comprehensive background in filmmaking who wish to pursue a specific creative vision in an academic environment.

 The film production master’s degree focuses on the areas of directing, screenwriting, and producing live action narrative or documentary film.
 The MFA is a two-year course of resident study.
 As part of the program, MFA students must complete their thesis, which is a self-funded, original film.